 Home and contents insurance will likely cover your engagement or wedding ring if it’s stolen from the insured property.
 Items like jewellery are automatically covered up to a specified amount, usually $1,000 per claim or item.

 If your engagement ring is worth more than your policy’s fixed limit, be sure to specify a higher limit, just in case.
 That’ll probably increase your premium, but you’ll be covered if your ring is damaged, lost or stolen in an insured event.

 If the unforeseen happens at home, AAMI’s Home and Contents Insurance is on your side.
 You may sleep a little easier knowing your engagement or wedding ring is insured.

 Eligible AAMI customers can use the AAMI App to lodge claims from your mobile.
 You'll also receive in-app notifications and updates on your claims as they progress.

 Insuring your ring away from home

 More often than not, you’ll be wearing your ring when you leave the house.
 Home and contents insurance is just that – insurance for your home and the items within it.
 But what happens when those items are outside the home?

 If you’d like to know your ring is covered for accidental loss, damage or theft while you’re at home or out and about, portable contents insurance may come in handy (it could even cover your camera, laptop or phone!).
-With AAMI Home and Contents Insurance, you can add this by selecting Unspecified Portable Valuables Cover as an optional extra.
+With AAMI Home and Contents Insurance, you can add this by selecting Unspecified Portable Valuables Cover as an Optional Cover.
 It even lets you specify items worth more than $1,000 on your policy, so if this sounds like your ring, you can cover it for its full value.